Abdul-moiz123/Software-Testing-Simulation/README.md

 LCL = p̄ - 3σp
 ```

-Because a proportion cannot be below 0 or above 1, the application constrains the limits to:
+Because proportions cannot be below 0 or above 1, the application constrains the limits to:

 ```text
 0 ≤ p ≤ 1